NXGN: Matthijs de Ligt, Kai Havertz and where 2018's best wonderkids are now

 2019: Nelson enhanced his reputation with a strong season on loan at Hoffenheim, where he scored seven times in just 23 Bundesliga appearances.

 2020: Despite some injury struggles, Nelson managed 17 Premier League appearances in 2019-20, but found the net just once for the Gunners.

 2021: Nelson fell well down the pecking order under Mikel Arteta, and managed just nine first-team appearances across five different competitions in 2020-21.

-2022: In need of a career rejuvenation, Nelson joined Feyenoord on loan for the current campaign, but has largely been used as an option off the bench in Rotterdam.
+2022: In need of a career rejuvenation, Nelson joined Feyenoord on loan, but struggled to lock down a regular starting berth in Rotterdam.